CameronWills/FatAntelope/README.md

 FatAntelope
 ===========
 A tool for generating an XDT transform (Micrsoft XML Document Transform) from two .config files.
+Useful for creating transforms for existing production web.config or app.config files.

 How it works
 ============